bovigo/callmap/README.md

 Explore the [tests](https://github.com/mikey179/bovigo-callmap/tree/master/src/test/php)
 to see how _bovigo/callmap_ can be used.
-For the very eager, here's a code example which features all the possibilities:
+For the very eager, here's a code example which features almost all of the possibilities:

 ```php
 $yourClass = NewInstance::of('name\of\YourClass', ['some', 'arguments'])